hashgraph/hedera-services/docs/test-plans/hip-23.md

 ## Methodology

-We can now sketch what type of tests will be needed to meet the above scope.
+We can identify what type of tests will be needed to cover the above scope.

 :cactus:&nbsp;Careful unit testing should suffice for **migration** tests, as the change to state is very small---a single field added to the